AviatrixSystems/Docs/HowTos/privateS3_workflow.rst

 **Setting**                                **Value**
 ===================================        ==================
-Gateway Name                               Select a gateway launched in the previous step Source CIDR Range                          Enter a list of the on-prem network address range separated by comma.
-For example, 10.10.0.0/16,10.12.0.0/16
+Gateway Name                               Select a gateway launched in the previous step Source CIDR Range                          Enter a summary list of the on-prem network address range separated by comma.
+For example, 10.10.0.0/16,10.12.0.0/16.
+Note this list should be a simple super set of your on-prem network CIDR range.
+It does not need to be precise.
 S3 Bucket FQDN Name Resolution IP          This is a display field.
 It displays the AWS internal NLB private IP address created by the Controller.
 This field does not immediately display after the first gateway is launched.
 Wait for a few minutes and refresh the browser.
 Use the displayed IP address for your on-prem DNS configuration in the next step.
 +Add New Bucket                            Click and then enter a FQDN name of the file in S3 bucket.
 Click Save to save entry.
 Click +Add New Bucket again to enter another entry.
 Enable                                     If this is the first time, click Enable to enable the feature.